You can now test for prescription drugs with new devices.

 The problem is so severe that testing and detecting these new drug compounds is becoming more difficult.

 The latest crisis is the abuse of Fentanyl and Tramadol.
 Both highly addictive and available on the black market or prescribed by irresponsible doctors.

-Once upon a time, a five-panel drug test would have been the standard, but today ten, twelve and even thirteen-panel drug tests are the way forward.
-When testing, make sure the test you are using is a narcotic drug test kits.
+Once upon a time, a five-panel analysis would have been the standard, but today ten, twelve and even thirteen-panel devices are the way forward.
+When testing, make sure the device you are using detect synthetic drugs.